benyoo5222/amazon-connect-starter-kit/README.md

 ### Deploying to AWS

-First, create a env.sh file in the `packages/amazon-connect/scripts/sam` directory.
+First, create an `env.sh` file in the `packages/amazon-connect/scripts/sam` directory.

 You can use the `setenv.sh` file as a template to set the correct parameters for your deployment.